audreyqyfu/LATE/README.md

 ### Output files

-Imputed data matrix is in the hd5 format and stored in `step2/imputation.step2.hd5`.
-Values in this matrix have the same layout as the input, and are on the log10(count+1) scale.
+- Imputed data matrix is in the hd5 format and stored in `step2/imputation.step2.hd5`.
+- Values in this matrix have the same layout as the input, and are on the log10(count+1) scale.

 ### Ground truth
-The ground truth data should also be a matrix of read counts with the same format as the input.
+- The ground truth data should also be a matrix of read counts with the same format as the input.
+- When the ground truth does not exist, set it to be the same as the input.
+See Example 4.

 ### Parameters
 Default parameters are specified in `global_params.py`.
-They may be modified in `example.py`.
-See `example.py` for examples of modifications.
+They may be modified in `example*.py`.